• Skip to main content

 • 1 cup of sugar (or ¾ is good anise seeds are sweet)

-5. Bake for about 20-25 minutes or until the bottom turns golden brown.
-Place under broiler for 1-2 minutes aiming for a golden color.
+7. Bake for 20–25 minutes or until the bottoms turn golden brown.

 More All Recipes